teddyabere/NegusEventsApiV1/README.md

 # Negus Events

-**Negus Events** is a comprehensive system for event management, built using C# and ASP.NET Core.
-It supports administrators, organizers, attendees, ticketing, and feedback while leveraging MongoDB and Redis for efficient storage and performance.
+**Negus Events** is a comprehensive, scalable event management system built using **C# and ASP.NET Core**.
+It streamlines event organization, ticketing, and attendee engagement, leveraging MongoDB and Redis for efficient storage and performance.

 ## Repository Structure